SimProp/simprop.github.io/docs/index.md

 **SimProp** is a Monte Carlo (MC) simulation code developed for the propagation of ultra-high energy (UHE) particles (protons and nuclei) through astrophysical backgrounds.
 In designing such a code, we have focused on a tool which can provide a fast and reliable analysis of the predictions on the spectrum and chemical composition.

-The computational scheme to propagate charged particles in SimProp is based on the kinetic approach proposed by [1] [Aloisio+2020]().
+The computational scheme to propagate charged particles in SimProp is based on the kinetic approach proposed by [Aloisio et al., 2013](https://ui.adsabs.harvard.edu/abs/2013APh....41...73A).

-The main ingredients of this method are:
+The main physical processes taken into account are:

-* the continuous energy loss (CEL) approximation and
+* the continuous energy loss of...

-* the assumption of an exact con- servation of the particle’s Lorentz factor in the photo- disintegration process
+* the photo-disintegration process...

+* the photo-pion production...

 ## Latest version